rajeshcse02/ecomm-php/README.md

 `git clone https://github.com/rajeshcse02/ecomm-php.git`

+Make sure you have installed `GIT` in your system.

 ### Step 2: Install XAMPP
 Download and install XAMPP from the internet.
 Start the Apache Tomcat server and MySQL in the XAMPP application.
+If you were already Installed MySql Separately, uninstall it.

 ### Step 3: Move Project Folder
 Extract the project zip folder cloned from Git and move the project folder to the XAMPP directory: